HL7/cql/input/pages/03-developersguide.md

     * If an exact match is found in the referenced model, that class is used.
     * If no exact match is found, an error is thrown that the qualified class name cannot be resolved.

 Note that when the <span class="id">System</span> model declaration is implicit, it is not considered as part of determining ambiguity.
-In other words, the following library:
+In other words, in the following library:

 ```cql
 library Test